ByAUJay

 Settlement guarantees: picking the right chain and confirmation policy

-Finality is your “settlement guarantee.”
-Choose it like you choose an acquiring bank SLA.
+Finality acts as your “settlement guarantee.”
+Pick it just like you would select an acquiring bank SLA.

 - Ethereum (L1)